 You see, I coach couples regularly on how to reignite their relationships for greater love, connection, and fulfillment.
 And the number one insight I offer is so simple, yet incredibly effective:

 In every intimate relationship, empathy is the key to relationship success.

-Showing your significant other that you have the ability to understand their experience (whether it be hurt, pain, longing or frustration), and make them feel heard, that’s the greatest gift you can give.
+Showing your significant other that you have the ability to understand their experience—whether it be hurt, pain, longing, frustration, or something else—and make them feel heard is the greatest gift you can give.
 It sends the message, “Baby, you understand me.”